 To apply to the Scheme you must have lived in Cambridgeshire for at least six months, unless you have fled to the area for your own safety.

+You must be facing hardship or under exceptional financial pressure.
 You must have no savings and receive one of the following means tested benefits:

 - Income Support

 - Income related Employment and Support Allowance (ESA)